StinkyMilo/Prosetta/Frontend/docs/README.md

 # Prosetta Documentation

 Welcome to the Prosetta Documentation.
 If this is your first time using the language, start with the [Quickstart](Quickstart_1.md) to get right into coding or the [Language Overview](Overview.md) for a bird's eye view of Prosetta's features.
+The full page editor is accessible via the <a>+</a> button below or [here](https://stinkymilo.github.io/Prosetta/Frontend/).
+You can also take a look at our [Source Code](https://github.com/StinkyMilo/Prosetta).